 Romans 14:2-3 2For one believeth that he may eat all things: another, who is weak, eateth herbs.
 3Let not him that eateth despise him that eateth not; and let not him which eateth not judge him that eateth: for God hath received him.
 (KJV)

-Then in verses 5 and 6 he addresses the fasting crowd that can’t agree on which particular days to fast or abstain. ~
+Then in verses 5 and 6 he addresses the fasting crowd that can’t agree on which particular days to fast or abstain from eating. ~

 Romans 14:5-6 5One person esteems one day as better than another, while another esteems all days alike.
 Each one should be fully convinced in his own mind.
 6The one who observes the day, observes it in honor of the Lord.
 The one who eats, eats in honor of the Lord, since he gives thanks to God, while the one who abstains, abstains in honor of the Lord and gives thanks to God.
 (ESV)